-first, to the Class 2B and Class 2B-H Reference Tranches, pro rata, based on their Class Notional Amounts, second, to the Class 2M-2B and Class 2M-BH Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 2M-2A and Class 2M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and fifth, to the Class 2A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Writedown Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount").
+second, to the Class 1B-1 and Class 1B-1H Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 1M-2C and Class 1M-CH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Class Notional Amounts, fifth, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, sixth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and seventh, to the Class 1A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Write-down Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount").

-Because the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Notes correspond to the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches, respectively, any Tranche Write-down Amounts allocated to the Class 2M-1, Class 2M-2A, Class 2M-2A, Class 2M-2B or Class 2B Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
+Because the Notes correspond to the related Reference Tranches, any Tranche Write-down Amounts allocated to a Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the related Class of Notes (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
 If any RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.